 The app is divided into 10 chapters.
 Each chapter comprises of written content accompanied by musical samples (sung by the developer himself) and sometimes images for illustrations.
 These chapters are scattered through 3 levels: Beginner, Intermediate and Advanced.
 Each level ends with an introduction to 5 different Ragas.

-The ‘Beginner’ level comprises of the first four chapters which introduce you to the basic concepts of classical music.
-This level comprises of the following concepts:
+The ‘Beginner’ level comprises of the first four chapters.
+These chapters introduce you to the basic concepts of classical music.
+This level talks about the following concepts:

 - Swara & its forms